steveyen/gen-json-versions/docs/dev-001-gen-prd.md

 - Files should be created in the specified output directory

 ### Data Generation Strategy
-- Use employee data from input file as the source of truth
+- Use employee data from input file as the source of truth for employees
 - Generate proper dates, times, and business data
 - Maintain relationships between entities
 - Follow the schema structure shown in JSON examples from markdown
+- Sample JSON data from the phases markdown file needs to be treated like templates or prototype data for data generation.
+- Valid values from the JSON examples needs to collected to form enumerations of valid values.

 ## Technical Considerations

+### Avoid AI / LLM usage
+- During CLI runtime, we'll use deterministic algorithms instead of calls to AI / LLM's.

 ### Markdown Parsing
 - Parse markdown to identify phase sections and version numbers